RisedNote/Firefox-Newtab/README.md

 - `git clone https://github.com/RisedNote/Firefox-Newtab && cd Firefox-Newtab`

-2. now you need to put the contents of **firefoxScripts** in thier proper paths
+2. now you need to put the contents of **firefoxScripts** in their proper paths

 [^1]: firefox can be installed in a different location but this is the default :arrow_down: